mask

 Aaron Hubert Snr

-Aaron Hubert Snr, chair of the Yindjibarndi Trust (YCCL), and director of Yindjibarndi Energy Corporation.
+Aaron Hubert Snr, Director of Yindjibarndi Energy Corporation

 In recent years he has reconnected with the Yindjibarndi community and serves as chair of the YCCL trust and a board member of Yindjibarndi Energy Corporation, which is developing renewable energy on Yindjibarndi ngurra.
 He also works in a heritage and cultural management role with Yindjibarndi Nation. with YNL which involves assisting community members to participate in on-country surveys while working with proponents to ensure that a professional working relationship is upheld on the ground.
 As chairperson of the YCCL trust he is dedicated to ensuring that it represents, assists and supports financially Yindjibarndi beneficiaries and across the Nation.